-Now let’s move on to the next big thing – and that is your LinkedIn network.
+Now let’s move on to the next big thing when creating your LinkedIn strategies – and that is your LinkedIn network.
 Just like with keywords, it’s meaningless to stuff your network with people you don’t know and who have little to no impact on your professional wellbeing.

 Focus on people you actually have real connections to.
 That maximizes your chances for success.
 But bear in mind, that on social media, “real connections” have a much broader sense and aren’t limited to people you know in real life – a real connection includes people who follow you on Facebook, Instagram, Twitter or somewhere else online.

 Even if you don’t have many friends and followers on those platforms, think about your email contacts.
 Remember your old school buddies, people from your hometown, those business cards you collected at the last professional event you attended.
 If any of them know something you professionally, they’re a potential connection.

 Now here’s the other important thing: When you ask someone to connect with you on LinkedIn, you should always send a personalized message, which can look something like this:

 We’re following each other on Twitter.
 Thought I’d reach out and see if we could connect here.

 It’s a simple, short note… but it works.
 You might even decide to follow a bunch of industry leaders on Twitter or Instagram, then wait a month to see how many follow you back and then circle back to LinkedIn to invite them to connect with you there.

 For power users: Want to automate your networking on LinkedIn?
 Check out LinkedHelper, a Chrome plugin that will:

 - Send personalized invites to your 2nd and 3rd connections